hirdeshkumar2407/NumericalLinearAlgebra/Labs/Lab4_IterSolPrecond_sol.md

 ### Exercise 3: Test the Jacobi method

-We aim to evaluate the implemented Jacobi iterative method on the usual tridiagonal square matrix corresponding to a finite difference discretization of the 1D Laplacian.
-We want to compare the performance of the Jacobi method with respect to the conjugate gradient.
+We evaluate the implemented Jacobi iterative method on the usual tridiagonal square matrix corresponding to a finite difference discretization of the 1D Laplacian.
+We compare the performance of the Jacobi method with respect to the conjugate gradient.

-Complete the following code accordingly:

 ```
 #include <cstdlib>                      // System includes